 A brand manager is a more specialized type of marketing manager.
 This type of marketing professional defines and oversees a company’s brand message and strategy, develops and implements marketing campaigns, conducts research and competitive analysis, and ensures consistent messaging across internal and external communications medium channels.

 Brand managers utilize a number of marketing skills in their positions, including social media management, copywriting, public relations, event planning, and more.
 However, your position may vary based on the type and size of the organization you choose to join.

-According to Glassdoor, the average annual salary for a brand manager in the United States is $104,443.
+According to Salary.com, the national median annual salary for a brand manager in the United States is $105,517.

 Communications graduates can also excel in sales.
 Sales careers can include real estate professionals, pharmaceutical sales reps, wholesale sales reps, insurance sales professionals, and many more.

-Sales representatives should demonstrate proficiency in both hard and soft skills, including sales and account management, sales and marketing strategies, customer service, leadership, and negotiation strategies.
+Sales representatives should demonstrate proficiency in both hard and soft skills, including sales and account management, sales and marketing strategies, customer service, leadership, negotiation strategies, and effective verbal communication.

 In general, a sales representative’s salary is often tied to how much the representative sells.
-However, the BLS lists the average annual salary for a wholesale sales representative as $65,420 and the annual average salary for a real estate salesperson as $51,220.
+However, the BLS lists the median annual salary for a wholesale sales representative as $61,600 and the median annual salary for a real estate salesperson as $48,340.
 In addition to the other caveats, this number will vary quite a bit among different industries.
 The BLS estimates that the number of jobs in this field will grow by around five percent over the next decade.

 Media planners also analyze previous advertisement or campaign performance and present their findings to their clients.
 They also make recommendations to further optimize and maximize performance.

 According to ZipRecruiter, the median annual salary for a media planner is $62,382 in the United States.

 The job responsibilities of media planners may include: